kengraf/GenCyber/LessonPlanMonday.md

 - Students navigate to Features → Reconnaissance to learn about Open Source Intelligence Gathering (OSINT) and Social Engineering.
 - Students answer as many questions as they can on the Reconnaissance page.
 - Everybody can see everyone’s progress on the OSINT Ninjas page.
 ### Module 3: Bug Bounty Hunting
--  Use Hacksplaining
 #### Hacksplaining
 - Use the lessons on [Hacksplaining](https://hacksplaining.com) to introduce the types of bug to found in GenCyberCoin.
 - Students should authenticate to see all lessons, social network authentication is recommended over email.
 Instructors will lead as students follow along.
-- The Bug Bounty Hunting uses the following lessons: Cross-Site Scripting, Reflected XSS, Weak Session ID, Information Leakage¬, Directory Traversal, and Cross-site Request Forgery.
+- The Bug Bounty Hunting uses the following lessons: Cross-Site Scripting, Reflected XSS, Weak Session ID, Information Leakage, Directory Traversal, and Cross-site Request Forgery.
 Each lesson takes 3-4 minutes.

+#### GenCyberCoin
 This module uses a series of programming flaws built into GenCyberCoin.
-The game provides a list of bugs to locate, with hints.
-The listed is roughly ordered by difficulty.
-Coins are rewarded for each bug successfully located.
-Students work at their own pace, are encouraged to collaborate on methods, and not required to complete all tasks.
-Student information

-#### GenCyberCoin
 - Login at URL provided to the class.
 - Navigate to Features → Bug Bounty to learn about what kinds of bugs to search for on the platform.
 There are hints in place to help you find those bugs.
+- The listed is roughly ordered by difficulty.
+- Coins are rewarded for each bug successfully located.
+- Students work at their own pace, are encouraged to collaborate on methods, and not required to complete all tasks.
+Student information
-- Find as many bugs as you can on the Bug Bounty page.
+- Find as many bugs as possible on the Bug Bounty page.
 Everybody can see everyone’s progress on the Hall of Fame page.
-- As you progress through the activities, you automatically earn GenCyberCoins and every action/transaction is tracked on the Blockchain (Features → Blockchain).
+- As students progress through the activities, they automatically earn GenCyberCoins and every action/transaction is tracked on the Blockchain (Features → Blockchain).
 - Discuss the details of Reconnaissance and Bug Bounty as well as their implications in the real world.